Saranjen/Movie-WatchList/readme.md

 **My Watchlist**

 Once you're done adding the interesting ones, you can click on the watch list button to check your current watch queue.
 You would see a checkmark when you hover over the movies' posters.
-You can click on it to remove the movies that you have watched.
+You can click on it to add that specific movie to the Watched Page.
+There is also an X button upon hovering which deletes movies from your Watchlist.

 ## Resources